 Colombia has become one of the most dynamic economies in the American continent.
-Due to the increase of petroleum exports, there has been a quick commercial take-off, with a peak in the freight forwarding service to Colombia.
+Due to the increase of petroleum exports, there has been a quick commercial take-off, with a peak in ocean freight to Colombia.

 For its special geographic position, with shores both in the Pacific Ocean and the Caribbean Sea, most of the exports of Colombia are made through its seaports.
 The improvement in these infrastructures has allowed a competitive development for the ocean freight to Colombia, thus gaining both in quality and in productivity.

 One of the first questions you should ask yourself when planning a maritime transport to Colombia is whether doing it in a Full Container Load (FCL) or in a Less Container Load (LCL), also known as groupage.

 Shipping a container to Colombia does not mean that you have to fill it completely, using the maximum capacity is ideally which will be described below.
 Your goods will not be share with any other exporter, which means you will avoid any contamination problems of any type as this only your load.
 Anyhow, it is usually less expensive, but if you are sending 6 standard pallets in a 20-foot container, or 12 standard pallets (or more) in a 40-foot container, the most profitable solution for shipping freight to Colombia is the Full Container Load (FCL).

 Seaports have a very active role in the development of trade operations in Colombia.
 Nowadays, more than 90% of the Colombian imports and exports are made through seaports.